Skills 4 Life

 Preparing Youth for Life as Adults

-Fine Option/Community Service supports - In partnership with Manitoba Justice, MYS is a resource centre where youth & adults with fines & court-ordered community service can register, be monitored & placed in the community to complete your hours.
+Fine Option/Community Service supports - In partnership with Manitoba Justice, MYS is a resource centre where youth and adults with fines and court-ordered community service can register, be monitored and placed in the community to complete their hours.

-Mentor Training & Suppport project - A combination of formal training & practical experience teaches mentors 18+ how to build healthy, trusting & safe relationships with youth.
+Mentor Training & Suppport project - A combination of formal training and practical experience teaches mentors 18+ how to build healthy, trusting and safe relationships with youth.

 Helps youth 16-21 make the transition from living in care to caring for yourselves as responsible & independent adults.
 Youth are established in your own apartment with personalized & ongoing support from MYS staff to: